jiayiwus1x/Mix-Neural-Style-Transfer/README.md

 In this project, I use an idea inspired by one of my academic research projects: I designed adaptable materials using oscillatory optimization goals.
 Here, I'm letting the learner, an algorithm that mimics the style of a painting, repeatedly change its mind about which style it prefers.
 The learner oscillates between learning how to paint like Van Gogh and learning how to paint like Picasso.
 After several cycles, the learner ends up painting in a style that has qualities of both!

 We make use of a technique called Neural Style Transfer to mimic a single style.
-The code for this subproblem is heavy adapted from the following link: [NEURAL TRANSFER USING PYTORCH](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html).
+The code for this subproblem is heavy adapted from the following link: [Neural Transfer using PyTorch](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html).

 ## Prerequire package